fspoettel/thirtytwopixels/README.md

 The project is split into two parts:

-- a client script that is invoked from `ncmpcpp`'s config hooks
+- a client script that is invoked from `ncmpcpp`'s config hooks or the CLI
 - a server script that runs on a raspberry pi connected to the LED matrix

 Communication between client and server is handled by a 0MQ TCP socket.